sensu/sensu-go/dashboard/README.md

 ### Running Locally

 1. Ensure that you have a local instance of the backend running.
-1. `yarn start` to start the development server.
+1. `yarn build && yarn start` to start the development server.
 1. A browser window should open with the web application.
 If not, open `http://localhost:3000` in your browser of choice.